AustralianBioCommons/how-to-workflowhub-space/index.md

 **2.2 License the workflow for reuse:** Make sure to add a license that allows others to reuse your workflow.
 If you are unsure which open source license to pick, the standard for the Australian BioCommons is [Apache 2.0](https://spdx.org/licenses/Apache-2.0.html).

 **2.3 Document the workflow well:** Update documentation so new users can understand what the workflow does, how it does this, and why.
-There are multiple options for how to document a workflow and include this in WorkflowHub.
-See the [documentation appendix](#documentation) for more information.
+There are multiple options for how to document a workflow and include this in WorkflowHub: {% tool "repository" %}, {% tool "guide" %}, {% tool "sop" %} and {% tool "wfh-entry" %}.

 **2.4 Add standard files (optional but recommended):** Consider adding a machine-readable standard file format to your GitHub repository (or similar).
 There are wizards for creating these files, so you don't need to know how to build them yourself.